-- Research travel insurance options thoroughly before you purchase, and make sure that you’re educated about what travel insurance policies provide.
+- Research travel insurance options thoroughly before purchasing and be educated about what travel insurance policies provide.

-- Ask questions about the specific travel insurance policy you are considering purchasing and read ratings and reviews from other travelers about that policy if they are available.
+- Ask questions about the specific policy being considered.
+Read ratings and reviews from other travelers about that policy if there are available.

-- Make sure to disclose any information you think might be relevant to your travel insurance purchase before you buy a policy – this might include things like pre-existing medical conditions (yours or a family member’s), charter arrangements, or plans to participate in unusual activities like scuba diving or mountain climbing.
+- Discuss any information that may be relevant to an insurance purchase before buying a policy – this might include things like pre-existing medical conditions of travelers or non-travelers, charter arrangement or plans to participate in unusual activities like scuba diving or mountain climbing.

-- Purchase your travel insurance policy as soon as possible after you’ve made your initial payment on your trip.
-A timely purchase will ensure that you’re eligible for time-sensitive benefits.
-In general, a good rule of thumb is to try to purchase your travel insurance policy within 14 days of your initial trip payment to have the best array of options.
+- Purchase a policy as soon as possible after the initial payment is made on a trip.
+A timely purchase will ensure eligibility for time-sensitive benefits.
+A good rule of thumb is to purchase a policy within 14 days of the initial trip payment.

-- Make sure to read your travel insurance policy thoroughly to understand all the coverages and exclusions.
-If there are errors or misspellings, notify your travel insurance provider immediately.
+- Make sure to read the policy thoroughly to understand all the coverage and exclusions.
+If there are errors or misspellings, notify the provider immediately.

-- Keep in touch with your travel insurance provider before you depart, to communicate any changes to your travel plans.
-Of particular importance are changes to the dates you’ll be traveling, different destinations, or an increase in your trip cost.
+- Keep in touch with the provider before you depart, to communicate any changes to the travel plans.
+Of particular importance are changes to the travel dates, different destinations or an increase in trip cost.

-- Keep all receipts and documentation for any expenses associated with your trip, both before and during your travels.
+- Keep all receipts and documentation for any expenses associated with the trip before and during the trip.

-- If you receive medical treatment outside your home country, be sure to obtain copies of your medical records from that facility before you return home.
-It’s often difficult to get those records after the fact, and they will be needed if you’re filing a claim.
+- Obtain copies of the medical records from that facility before returning home, if receiving medical treatment while out of the country.
+It’s often difficult to get those records later, and they will be needed when filing a claim.

-- Make sure to provide all requested documentation when you’re filing a claim.
-Don’t be afraid to ask questions about exactly what you’ll be expected to provide, and fulfill that expectation in a timely and efficient manner to help the process go smoothly.
+- Provide all requested documentation when filing a claim.
+Don’t be afraid to ask questions about exactly what is expected to be provided.
+Fulfill that expectation in a timely and efficient manner to help the process go smoothly.

-- Ask questions about the claims process, time frames, and methods of communication.
-Also, keep a record of significant dates and times, along with notes about your conversations and the names of any people you speak with regarding your travel insurance claim.
+- Ask questions about the claim process, time frames and methods of communication.
+Also keep a record of significant dates and times, along with notes about the conversations and the names of any people spoken to regarding the travel insurance claim.

-While there are no guarantees that a travel insurance claim will always be resolved in your favor, if you follow these tips and are proactive about your role in the process, you’ll have a much greater likelihood of avoiding disappointment should you have to file a claim.
+While there are no guarantees that a travel insurance claim will be resolved in favor of the traveler, if you follow these tips and are proactive about your role in the process, you’ll have a much greater likelihood of avoiding disappointment should you have to file a claim.